anuj16102062/project1/codebook.md

-The project1EDATAA.R content plays out the information planning and afterward followed by the 5 stages required as portrayed in the course task's definition.
+The random.R content plays out the information planning and afterward followed by the 5 stages required as portrayed in the course task's definition.

 Download the dataset